February 11th, 2021

 - See Banff details here: ca/COVID

-- Restaurants are offering take out service only.
+- Restaurants are now offering dine in, take out, and room service.

 Pools, Hot Tubs, Saunas, Fitness Rooms